EsotericSoftware/spine-runtimes/spine-starling/README.md

 spine-starling supports all Spine features.

 # Usage
-1. Create a new Starling 2.0 project as per the [documentation].
+1. Create a new Starling 2.6 project as per the [documentation](https://gamua.com/starling/first-steps/).
 2. Download the Spine Runtimes source using [git](https://help.github.com/articles/set-up-git) or by downloading it as a zip via the download button above.
-3. Copy the sources in `spine-as3/spine-as3/src/` and `spine-starling/spine-starling/src/` into your project's source directory
+3. Copy the sources in `spine-as3/spine-as3/src/` and `spine-starling/spine-starling/src/` into your project's source directory.

 ## Example
 The Spine Starling example works on Windows, Linux and Mac OS X. This guide assumes you are using [Visual Studio Code](https://code.visualstudio.com/) together with the [ActionScript & MXML extension for Visual Studio Code](https://github.com/BowlerHatLLC/vscode-as3mxml/wiki) as your development environment.